 READER ADVISORY: Now regular blog readers will know of the unnecessary hoopla from certain corners of society which came about after #7, but in this case I feel a little caution is needed for our next appearance of everyone's favourite pensioner, David Leach's Psycho Gran.
 If you've just eaten, or have just come off a roller coaster, or have just had to endure the EastEnders omnibus, then I advise you let your stomach settle somewhat before proceeding:

 One thing I loved about Oink! was how interactive it was with its readers and this was before "interactive" became the most used word of the 1990s!
-Most comics would have a standard letters page, with some having a character replying to the readers, something The Transformers did wonderfully and which resulted in some hilarious and very sarcastic responses at times.
+Most comics would have a standard letters page, with some having a character replying to the readers, something Transformers did wonderfully and which resulted in some hilarious and very sarcastic responses at times.
 Humour comics kept that going but they printed even smaller snippets of letters amounting to no more than a couple of sentences or maybe a drawing.
 As always, Oink! was different.

 Grunts was the name of the page given over to the readers every issue and these could contain everything from rude jokes for Nasty Laffs and Specs, pig-related clippings from local newspapers, photographs, the messy bedroom competition in the early days, to the usual letters and drawings.
-Oink! was forever asking the readers to get in touch for one reason or another (as you'll see below at this time Butcherwatch was a long-running idea) and every time we wrote in we'd to include the three things we loved the most about each issue.
+Oink! was forever asking the readers to get in touch for one reason or another (as you'll see below, at this time Butcherwatch was a long-running idea) and every time we wrote in we'd to include the three things we loved the most about each issue.

-Anyway, below is a special 2-page edition of Grunts which shows the kind of randomness you could expect and it's a nice round-up of the various things people sent in over the first year and usually compiled by Patrick Gallagher:
+Anyway, below is a special 2-page edition of Grunts which shows the kind of randomness you could expect and it's a nice round-up of the various things people sent in over the first year and was usually compiled by Patrick Gallagher:

 Unlike other comics, Grunts would also appear in specials and annuals, so those readers included in them must've felt extra special as kids!
 But surely nothing could beat actually appearing in an Oink! comic strip?
 Well that's exactly what three extremely lucky readers managed to achieve in a very special competition which didn't actually appear in its pages, as Uncle Pigg explains below.
 As well as winning an actual prize, they also got to meet Marc Riley as Snatcher Sam and Chris Sievey as Frank Sidebottom in their own photo story Don't Play It Again, Sam! which is presented here to you now in all its garishly recoloured splendour:

 Now the next strip I want you to see, Tom Thug, I'm not going to include.
 The simple reason is that its creator, Lew Stringer, has already written about it on his own blog at Lew Stringer Comics.
 It's a wonderful thing, from Tom's explanation of the title of his strip for Wayne, to the great dream sequence caption that I'm not going to ruin for you!
 This is also the perfect excuse to get you all to try out Lew's blog if you haven't already and from there you can also access his website and eBay account where you could pick yourself up some original artwork for your walls.
 In addition, Lew also has a second blog about comics in general rather than his own work in them, called Blimey!
-It's another blog about comics! (which is also a link on the left there under 'Pig Pals').
+It's another blog about comics!

 So for Tom's latest just click Lew's logo here to read it and a bit of insight into how it came about: